-There’s no need for a cleaning section in the machine as the spraying to the surface of the fabric removes any dust or lint.
+There’s a cleaning device in the machine that cleans the fabric prior to the spray coating.
 After the spraying the fabric goes through a near infrared drier and then it’s rewound.

 Hollweg believes that there is an opportunity in the pigment printing market where people need pretreatment, noting that this could include both large companies facing a bottleneck in their pretreatment lines as well as smaller companies without existing lines, adding: “So our machine would let them avoid buying another stenter.”
 He points out that there are also many companies that are just expanding into digital textile printing, explaining: “These companies start with a simple printer and as soon as they achieve 150,000 square metres per year it becomes economical for them to do their own pretreatment.”